Athena-yousra/Modular-gripper/README.md

 To stop everything, `Ctrl+C` each terminal (stop the OPC server last).

-## Notes

-- The control sequence in `control_node.py` is currently **hardcoded** (fixed joint-angle waypoints, driven by the vision node's detected coordinates) — the vision pipeline runs and displays live detections, the arm's trajectory  reacts to what it sees.
-Wiring the detected box coordinates into the control sequence
 - Safety zones (`SpeedFactor`) scale the arm's motion speed based on the live ultrasonic/rangefinder distance, following a simplified Speed and Separation Monitoring (SSM) approach.